 Picture-perfect on a private island in Lake George, the Sagamore embraces the natural beauty of the Adirondacks and the simple elegance of a bygone era.
 Popular for more than a century, the resort welcomes guests with rustic luxury and year-round recreation and relaxation, from spa treatments to swimming, tennis, and winter sports.

 Fish from the dock, tee off on the Donald Ross-designed golf course, or sail 19th-century style aboard The Morgan, a replica touring vessel.
 Savor sumptuous meals in casual or swanky restaurants.
-Guests ages four to 12 can join the Kids Club for old-fashioned fun: nature hikes, scavenger hunts, variety shows, and programs from astrology to dining etiquette.
 The resort is also nominated for Travel+Leisure's World's Best Awards 2020.

 Ridin-Hy Ranch Resort (Adirondacks)